hmcts/ops-runbooks/MailRelay/README.md

 ### Authentication Mechanisms

-Client applications use TLS to authenticate to the Mailrelay server to be able to send emails.
+Client applications use TLS to authenticate to the MailRelay server to be able to send emails.
 The server has inbound and outbound certs.
 Certificates are generated using the [ACME Function App](https://github.com/hmcts/ops-runbooks/tree/master/Certificates)

-The following certificates are injected into the Mailrelay container at runtime:
+The following certificates are injected into the MailRelay container at runtime:

 ```
 dev-mailrelay-platform-hmcts-net